dada-lang/dada/book/src/goals.md

 Dada has destructors, but they are not expected to have side-effects apart from releasing resources.
 The Dada compiler is always free to drop values even before the variable that owns them has gone out of scope.

+## Sharing xor mutability

+Dada shares Rust's obsession with exposing *sharing* (aliasing) or *mutability*, but not both at the same time -- or at least, if you're going to expose both at the same time, that should be explicit.

 # Longer term goals

 ## Rust interop